 The Design Crafts Course boasts a broad range of specialist making facilities, supported by a comprehensive array of general workshops.

-First-year modules are designed to establish a core platform of essential skills for all students and encourage the development of design and making in glass, ceramics and jewellery:
+First-year modules are designed to establish a core platform of essential skills for all students and encourage the development of design and making in glass, ceramics and jewelry:

 - Contextual Practices to develop and enrich the student’s knowledge of Design and Craft.